-Content lectures delivered by HRS co-investigators and content area experts will cover a range of topics including a survey of the full set of life history measurement in the HRS, with a special focus on the Life History Mail Survey, which was fielded in 2015, 2017, and 2019 and obtains detailed retrospective residential, educational, occupational, and partnership histories for all HRS respondents prior to age 50.
+Content lectures delivered by HRS faculty and content area experts will cover a range of topics including a survey of the full set of life history measurement in the HRS, with a special focus on the Life History Mail Survey, which was fielded in 2015, 2017, and 2019 and obtains detailed retrospective residential, educational, occupational, and partnership histories for all HRS respondents prior to age 50.
 Other life history data resources that will be discussed include the Cross-Wave Childhood Health Childhood and Family Context Aggregated Data, and the Cross-Wave Marital History Aggregated Data.
 Presentations will also cover the contents of the restricted detailed occupational, residential, and educational information as well as administrative linkages to the life history data.

 Cost and Access

 The cost of the 3-day course is $350.
 Participants must have access to a laptop or PC and either SAS or Stata.